 5. Cost and Future Development

-Looking ahead, Wi-Fi 6 will further integrate with technologies such as 5G and the Internet of Things (IoT), promoting the development of smart homes and smart cities.
-The emerging Wi-Fi 6E standard extends into the 6 GHz band, offering wider bandwidth and lower interference, which is expected to gradually become popular in the coming years.
+Emerging developments suggest Wi-Fi 6’s integration with 5G networks and the Internet of Things (IoT) ecosystem will intensify, fostering smarter homes and interconnected urban spaces.
+The specification of Wi-Fi 6E extends support into the recently allocated 6 GHz band, offering wider channels with less interference, which is expected to accelerate widespread adoption over the coming years.

 6. Summary